Isaac D. Smith

 Isaac D. Smith (born 2 May 1932) was a major general in the United States Army.

 Education

 Smith was in the Reserve Officers Training Corps at Southern University and A&M College, where he earned a B.S. in Agriculture.
 He also earned a Masters in Public Administration from Shippensburg State College.
 He also completed several military education courses and attended the U.S. Army War College.

 Assignments

 According to The Rocks, inc., website:

 In 1983, when Smith was a Brigadier general, The Crisis named him one of the "top blacks in the Armed Forces."
 At the time, he held the same rank as Colin Powell.
 He was noted in Blacks in American armed forces: 1776-1983, as well as African American generals and flag officers.

 Smith was the author of a major Army report on THE DEPENDENTS SCHOOLS SYSTEM IN USAREUR, about the education of "army brats" in Europe.

-In 1989, the Comptroller General of the Department of Defense found that Smith failed to abide by the "Fly America Act", which required use of US-based airlines for military flights; Smith's case became a precedent.